-Upon acceptance by the University each degree student is assigned a faculty advisor as his personal academic advisor for the first year.
-If the student takes LA 105, the advisor teaches the LA 105 course and works closely with each student to assist in making meaningful and realistic decisions relating to the student's academic program.
+Upon matriculation to the University, each degree student is assigned a faculty/staff member as his/her personal academic advisor.
 Advisors are constantly kept informed of changes in the curriculum and thus are in a good position to help their advisees make decisions relating to their academic needs.
 However, it remains the responsibility of the student to ascertain that he or she is meeting all the requirements of the program and for the degree.

-The advisor has both the professional training and responsibility to offer sound advice to his advisees.
-All questions relating to a student's academic program at the University should be directed to the advisor.
-Prior to the assignment of the advisor, students may address these questions to the Office of the Vice President of Academics.
+The advisor has both the professional training and responsibility to offer sound advice to his/her advisees.
+All questions relating to a student's academic program at the University should be directed to their academic advisor.
+Prior to the assignment, additional information about the academic advisor/advisee responsibilities or advising resources may be found on the CUW website at www.cuw.edu/advising.